-guarantees necessary for Social Security guarantees make it unlikely the market alone could provide them.
-For this reason it might be argued that pseudo-market prices are not relevant to guarantees that would most likely be offered by the government.
+It is true that markets do not currently offer options of the duration necessary to guarantee lifetime accumulations in personal accounts.
+Moreover, the vast size of the guarantees necessary for Social Security guarantees make it unlikely the market alone could provide them.
+For this reason, it might be argued that pseudomarket prices are not relevant to guarantees that would most likely be offered by the government.
 However, this ignores the fact that government itself does not truly bear risks so much as spread them among the various parties who provide resources to or receive resources from the government.
-Hence the market cost of risk remains relevant in evaluating the economic impact of a guarantee, even if private markets are not used to hedge the associated risk.
+Hence, the market cost of risk remains relevant in evaluating the economic impact of a guarantee, even if private markets are not used to hedge the associated risk.

-In summary, the consensus in the academic literature is that it is unlikely that the government has much, if any, advantage in risk sharing relative to the private market.
+In summary, the consensus in the academic literature is that it is unlikely that the government has much, if any, advantage in risk-sharing relative to the private market.
 Moreover, even if the government did have an advantage, especially between generations, it is not obvious that the optimal direction of risk shifting is from older retirees to younger workers, as implicit in a benefit guarantee.

 As a result, policymakers arguably should not treat risk much differently than individual investors who consider both expected outcomes and risk.
 For instance, an individual deciding his own 401(k) investment strategy would not focus solely on expected outcomes.
-Rather, she would consider that stocks, bonds and other investments offer combinations of risk and return.
+Rather, he or she would consider that stocks, bonds, and other investments offer combinations of risk and return.
 Moreover, periods of low returns from a risky asset are likely to be correlated with poor outcomes in other areas, such as labor income.

-4. Risk-Neutral Valuation
+7.4 Risk-Neutral Valuation

 A risk-neutral valuation of a guarantee reflects the potential market cost for insuring against the underlying risk, which could augment expected cost analysis of this risk.
-For these reasons, academics and government agencies are increasingly calculating market valuations of contingent liabilities of the government.
-Risk neutral methods are a common approach for estimating the market price of transfers of risk.
+For these reasons, academics and government agencies are increasingly calculating market valuations of contingent liabilities of the government.5 Risk-neutral methods are a common approach for estimating the market price of transfers of risk.

-To be sure, the expression "risk neutral" might be a bit confusing at first glance since it seems to indicate an indifference to risk.
-The rather arcane expression reflects the assumed efficiency of capital markets, i.e., that they are complete.
-In this case, the private market cost that might be charged for a benefit guarantee can be priced using noarbitrage relationships with private market assets, riskless transactions that do however reflect the premium over expected cost that is demanded by markets to cover the risk.
+To be sure, the expression "risk neutral" might be a bit confusing at first glance because it seems to indicate an indifference to risk.
+The rather arcane expression reflects the assumed efficiency of capital markets, that is, that they are complete.
+In this case, the private-market cost that might be charged for a benefit guarantee can be priced using no-arbitrage relationships with private-market assets, riskless transactions that do, however, reflect the premium over expected cost that is demanded by markets to cover the risk.

-A simple example illustrates the differences between an expected cost and a riskneutral cost valuation.
+A simple example illustrates the differences between an expected cost and a risk-neutral cost valuation.
 Consider a provision in which personal accounts were invested in stocks and the government guaranteed account holders against any returns below the long-term average for stocks.
 In exchange, the government reclaimed or "clawed back" any returns above that long-term average.
 Assuming a normal distribution of returns, the reclaimed returns above the average should be sufficient to compensate account holders for returns below the average.
 Thus, the expected cost of such a guarantee is zero.